obsidiansystems/obelisk/lib/route/docs/introduction.md

 ## Simple route with one parameter

-We're going to add a homepage for every user, which requires that it be parameterised on their user ID.
+We're going to add a homepage for every user, which is it be parameterised on their user ID.
 Expressed abstractly it might look something like this:

 ```haskell